-In September of 1998, a student church called The Embassy was founded with a desire to connect with our city’s student population.
+In September of 1998, a student church called The Embassy was founded by Brandon and Melissa Malo with a desire to connect with our city’s student population.
 Over the years, as students began to graduate and establish families, we continued to develop our student church, but also launched a second ‘family’ church which was named Elevation.

 In the fall of 2008, as a result of longstanding friendships and many conversations about serving the broader community, another congregation by the name of New Hope merged with us.
-Since joining, our experience has been a very positive one and we are now experiencing what we had hoped for in taking this step – that we would be ‘better together.’
+Our experience in the years that followed proved that we could, in fact, be ‘better together.’

-A few years later, in the fall of 2012, Elevation entered into a facility-sharing partnership with St. John’s Lutheran Church.
-Both congregations now call 22 Willow home and we are hopeful about how this move will create even more opportunities for us to be a blessing to our community as we strive to represent God well in our neighbourhood.
+A few years later, in the fall of 2012, Elevation entered into a facility-sharing partnership with St. John’s (now Trillium) Lutheran Church.
+Both congregations now call 22 Willow home and this move has created even more opportunities for us to be a blessing to our community as we strive to represent God well in our neighbourhood.

 At Elevation, we’re committed to creating a culture of thoughtful spiritual engagement, fostering a community of authentic belonging, and inspiring and empowering active, generous involvement in the world around us.
 You can read a detailed overview of what we call Our Key Values below.

 How We Believe

 Just because a group of people have chosen to gather around a common purpose doesn’t mean they will always think alike.
 While doctrinal differences often lead to division, at Elevation, it’s our desire to create a culture where diversity is valued and unity is strengthened.
 You can read more below.